 Probably the best part of teaching is being able to work with so many like-minded people who share my passion for the markets.
 Anyone who has traded for a while can tell you that sometimes trading is a lonely business.
 You are usually working on your own and few of your friends and family truly understand the type of work you do on a daily basis.
 Coaching other traders allows me to work with a number of great people in a positive, supportive environment where we are always pushing each other to improve.

 What exactly is involved in the STA Training Program?

 The training program at Samurai Trading Academy has one goal – to create consistently profitable day traders.
-To achieve this we have our students go through an intensive 3 month process that tackles learning to day trade from numerous angles.
-We start with an extensive written curriculum that covers all aspects of trading from basic material (like market structure and momentum) all the way to some advanced concepts for experienced traders.
+To achieve this I have students go through an intensive 3 month process that tackles learning to day trade from numerous angles.
+We start with an extensive written curriculum that covers all aspects of trading from basic material like using a trading platform and executing trades, beginner technical analysis concepts such as market structure and price momentum, putting it all together in a comprehensive trading plan, and eventually all the way to some advanced concepts for experienced traders.

-We complement this with live market training multiple times per week along with detailed reviews where we cover any material the trader wants further .
-Most importantly, the training program has you working with me on a highly individual basis as we strive to build your trading skills and improve your results week to week, eventually culminating in the achievement of your overall goals.
+We complement this with live market training multiple times per week along with question/answer sessions to cover anything a student wants more detail on.
+Most importantly, the training program has you working with me on a highly individual basis as we strive to build your trading skills and improve your profitability week to week with a thorough results-based review, eventually culminating in the achievement of your overall goals.